FREE RESOURCES

 4. Social Issue Passion Boards

-Girls create mini posters or slides highlighting a cause they care about and what they can do to support it.
+Girls create small posters or digital slides about a cause they care about and share ideas for taking action.

 5. The Empowerment Jar

-Throughout the workshop or program, girls write down moments when they used their leadership or lifted someone else up.
-Read aloud at the end!
+Throughout the session or week, girls write down moments when they showed leadership or lifted someone up.
+At the end, read some aloud to celebrate the group’s growth.

 6. Role Model Reflection